I made these gluten-free Mini Cheesecakes for Mother’s Day. Some might call them Individual Cheesecakes or Cheesecake Cupcakes. Aren’t they cute?

+You can use almost any gluten-free cookie to make your cheesecake "base."
 If you would rather not purchase cookies and/or want a grain-free option, you can use finely ground nuts (or ground seeds---such as sunflower seeds or pumpkin seeds) as the base of your individual cheesecakes.
-If you sprinkle a little more than a teaspoon of nuts/seeds into each of the baking cups, you’ll need about ⅓ cup of finely ground nuts.
+If you sprinkle a little more than a teaspoon of nuts/seeds into each of the baking cups, you’ll need a total of about 1/3 cup of finely ground nuts.

-I was pressed for time during Mother’s Day, so I placed my cheesecakes in the freezer to cool them more quickly before our celebration.
+I was pressed for time when I made this recipe, so I placed my cheesecakes in the freezer to cool them more quickly before our celebration.
 If you read gfe all the time, you know that this is a frequent cooling tactic of mine!